bratislava/bratiska-cli/src/README.md

 #### Debug

-If you need to debug the deploy process, you can add the `--debug` option.
-This will save the kustomize manifest to the directory so that you can inspect it.
-Also, it does not delete the image from docker so that you can have a look at it.
+You can add the `- debug` option if you need to debug the deployment process.
+This will save the kustomize manifest to the directory so you can inspect it.
+Also, it does not delete the image from docker, so you can look at it.

 ```bash
 bratiska-cli deploy --debug